-- Stickers adults will have stickers that they can give to reward and encourage good behaviour such as using manners, waiting patiently, eating sensibly - Certificates each half term adults will nominate a pupil for a special mention in our Hall of Fame Assembly.
-Certificates will include pupil name, staff name and reason for the award.
-Where possible the reason will be linked to our learning habits and values c.
-Lunchtime Sanctions - ABC
+- Pom-poms lunchtime teachers will have 10 pom-poms a day that they can give to reward and encourage good behaviour such as using manners, waiting patiently, eating sensibly, demonstrating school values - Certificates each week the lunchtime teachers will nominate a pupil for a special mention in our Friday Celebration Assembly.
+Certificates will include pupil name, staff name and reason for the award and can be taken home. - Table of Awesomeness each half term a number of pupils will be selected to sit on the Table of Awesomeness for their lunch.
+This table is decorated and offers some additional treats to each pupils sat there.
+This table celebrates pupils who have demonstrated truly awesome behaviour at lunchtimes!

+c.
+Lunchtime Consequences - ABC

 A A QUIET WORD A quiet word will be used when somebody 'gets carried away'.
 This involves telling pupils what is not acceptable without 'telling them off'.
 Adults will: 1.
 Listen if a learner wants to explain.
 2. Remain quiet and calm.
 3. Be crystal clear about expectations 4.
 Leave learners with a smile. В 2 MINUTE REFLECTION & APOLOGY This is used when expectations / or school rules have been made clear but the learner decides not to follow them.
 It is deliberate/ premeditated misbehaviour.
 It becomes 5 minutes ONLY if the pupil is uncooperative or cheeky etc. Adults will explain what was unacceptable and the learner will have a 2 minute time-out accompanied by the staff member quietly.
 The learner will be asked to apologise and reflect on what they did, accept that they were wrong, show respect and take responsibility.
 At the end of the reflection period the adult will end the period positively with a thank you.
 If the learner refuses to co-operate and show the adult respect then the adult will give them a warning.
-If you do not do it now it will be 5 minutes.
-If the learner still refuses then the reflection period becomes 5 minutes. С THIS IS RED LINE BEHAVIOUR Crossing the line may be seen as swearing, bullying, racism, violence, outright defiance (e.g. refusing 5 minutes reflection with an adult).
+If the learner still refuses then the reflection period becomes 5 minutes. С RED LINE BEHAVIOUR Crossing the line may be seen as swearing, bullying, racism, violence, outright defiance (e.g. refusing 5 minutes reflection with an adult).
 The learner is sent to a member of the Senior Leadership Team.
 Following discussion and reflection time with the HT the learner will return to the lunchtime adult, reflect for 2 minutes and apologise.
-(This will happen at the next break if the problem occurred at the end of break) The adults on duty deal with playtime and lunchtime problems, at playtime and lunchtime.
+(This will happen at the next break if the problem occurred at the end of break)